ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 The 'add another' component has 2 layouts -- stacked and inline.

-### The ‘Remove’ button

-The remove button is a [GOV.UK warning button](https://design-system.service.gov.uk/components/button/#warning-buttons).
-This is to ensure that users do not Do not change the button colour as users may confuse it with the ‘Add another' button (which it's sometimes next to).

-Do not change the button position, as this may make it harder for zoom users to use the component.

 ### Designing with the inline layout

 You should add no more than 3 fields to the inline layout (the 'remove' button is extra).
 This ensures that the component is easy to use.
 The layout follows the [GOV.UK grid system](https://design-system.service.gov.uk/styles/layout/#using-the-grid-system), which cannot contain more than 4 fields.